4.7 Youth work to foster social inclusion

 In the National Youth Programme for the period 2014-2017, Goal 1.2.
 Create Institutional Prerequisites for Improving Youth Work, includes Measure 1.2.1.
 Enhancing youth work through co-operation between civil society organizations and decision-makers.
 This measure envisages financing for non-formal education programs with the aim of strengthening the capacity of youth organizations and organizations for youth to promote the well-being of young people, strengthening the capacity of state administration personnel by participating in non-formal education programs on youth work and developing an analysis of the possibilities for professionalization of youth work.

-The former Ministry for Demography, Family, Youth and Social Policy published in 2019 a call for proposals for youth-oriented projects and programmes for financial support available from state budget and from a portion of the state lottery funds.
+The Central State Office for Demography and Youth published in 2021 a call for proposals for youth-oriented projects and programmes for financial support available from state budget and from a portion of the state lottery funds.

 The former Ministry provided financial support for projects and programmes in five priority areas, one of which is ‘Raising of skills and knowledge, employability and labour market competitiveness, and fostering youth social inclusion.
 Eligible activities were oriented toward fostering social inclusion of young people with NEET status, development of social skills and competences that contribute to the competitiveness in the labour market and to the young people’s social inclusion, and activities oriented toward violence prevention among young people.